-1. Bypassing (i.e., deferring the funding of) a project to a future fiscal year if all requirements (including commitment to and compliance with the project document submittal schedule) of the CWSRF are not satisfied on schedule.

-- 2. Increases or decreases in allowable project costs that may change the fundable range of the Priority List. - 3.
+- 1. Bypassing (i.e., deferring the funding of) a project to a future fiscal year if all requirements (including commitment to and compliance with the project document submittal schedule) of the CWSRF are not satisfied on schedule. - 2.
+Increases or decreases in allowable project costs that may change the fundable range of the Priority List. - 3.
 The addition of a project or projects to the fundable range as a result of their qualifying under the Public Health Hazard (PHH) bypass or emergency project criteria. - 4.
 The revision of the fundable range of the Priority List as a result of a change in (1) the allocation that New Jersey receives (if any), (2) the State's contribution to the CWSRF, and/or (3) the total amount of monies made available for clean water projects from the EIFP. - 5.
 The revision of the fundable range of the Priority List as a result of ensuring the proper dollar amount is obligated to eligible project categories (if limitations are included under the CWA's reauthorization). - 6.
 The replacement of a project sponsor identified on the Project Priority List with another eligible project sponsor that willingly assumes the role of loan applicant for the project.

-The Department prepared an update of the FFY2006 Priority List which was subject to a public comment period in January 2006.
-The Department notified interested parties and prospective applicants and made the updated list available for public review at least 30 days prior to the close of comments on the modified list.
-With completion of the public participation process, a comprehensive list of projects pursuing financing under the traditional schedule (including any previously unlisted project that submits a commitment letter and planning on or before the October 3, 2005 deadline) was available to the public, and those projects that met the traditional schedule became eligible to receive interim financing from the Trust.
+The Department plans to prepare an update of the FFY2007 Priority List which will be subject to a public comment period later this year.
+The Department will notify interested parties and prospective applicants and have the updated list available for public review at least 30 days prior to the close of comments on the modified list.
+With completion of the public participation process, a comprehensive list of projects pursuing financing under the traditional schedule (including any previously unlisted project that submits a commitment letter and planning on or before the October 2, 2006 deadline) will be available to the public, and those projects that meet the traditional schedule will be able to receive interim financing from the Trust as early as January 2007.